Housing and Humanity: A Guide for Tenants and Fair Housing Providers in the Era of COVID-19

 The maximum amount of assistance households can receive is dependent upon need and funding availability.
 If you have any questions about eligibility, or if you need assistance completing the application, please call (208) 363-9710 or email firstname.lastname@example.org.

 All Other Residents – Outside of Ada County

 Idaho Housing and Finance Association Emergency Rental Assistance Program is designed to aid Idaho Residents outside of Ada County facing financial hardship because of the COVID-19 pandemic.
-Idaho Housing and Finance Association (IHFA)’s Online Application for Emergency Rental Assistance will provide the required documents that need to be submitted an application.
+Idaho Housing and Finance Association (IHFA)’s Online Application for Emergency Rental Assistance provides the required documents needed to submit an application.

 - Unable to pay rent/utilities because of COVID- related circumstances

 - Income is 81% or less of Area Median Income

 - Owe past-due rent/utilities or unable to pay upcoming rent/utilities

 The maximum amount of assistance households can receive is dependent upon need and funding availability.
 If you have any questions about eligibility, or if you need assistance completing the application, please call 1-855-452-080.
 You can also email email@example.com.

 Additionally, the Consumer Financial Protection Bureau (CFPB) has a tool that allows you to find rental assistance programs in your area.
 This tool can search for programs in any state, territory, tribe, or tribal lands.
 Visit CFPB’s Find rental assistance program tool here